-- a) persons providing relevant training and verification in an RTO; - b) persons providing relevant training and verification holding a certificate 4 in assessment and workplace training; or - c) a delegated officer of an Authority.
+- a) persons providing relevant training and verification in an RTO; - b) persons providing relevant training and verification holding a certificate 4 in assessment and workplace training; or - c) a delegated officer of the National Regulator.

-NOTE: Refer to the National Training Framework for the standards applicable to Clause 4.5 b).
+NOTE: Refer to the National Training Framework for the standards applicable to Clause 4.6 b).